STORM-IRIT/Radium-Engine/doc/main.md

 \mainpage

 Radium is a research 3D Engine for rendering, animation and processing.
-Devopped and maintained by the [STORM research group](https://www.irit.fr/STORM/site/).
+Developed and maintained by the [STORM research group](https://www.irit.fr/STORM/site/).

 The source code is hosted on github: https://github.com/STORM-IRIT/Radium-Engine